AceDZN/Angular2ShoppingList/README.md

-# Angular2 Boilerplate
+# Angular2 Shopping List
-Angular 2 boilerplate - based on angular-cli
+Angular2 Shopping List - based on angular-cli

 #### Usage
 Important: Typescript and npm has to be installed on your machine!